 The arrangement of the furnishings, from the baptismal font in back of church to the altar and ambo, to the crucifix and tabernacle and finally to the art-glass panel represent Christ’s life journey from baptism, through teaching to sacrifice and resurrection.

-Detailed Picture of the Project (provided by Paul Stoffel, chair)
+Detailed Picture of the Project (provided by Paul Stoffel, Committee Chair)

 The architect from Groth Design Group is drawing construction documents for the sanctuary renovation.
 A complete set of documents contains floor plans, elevations, sections and details that, together, form a detailed picture of the project.